IT ProcessBY RabIT software engineering · July 18, 2018

 Both of these notions are absolutely wrong.

 Proficient developers can create code with no or little error.
 However, they cannot visualize every user scenario.
 The software testers, on the other hand, hold a strong expertise in finding every possible user scenario to test every function satisfactorily.
 Developers interpret some requirements and functions in a different way than the client.
-That’s why it is essential to have a QA tester who can check if everything is functioning as required.
+That’s why it is essential to have a quality assurance tester who can check if everything is functioning as required.

 Delivery of a raw software product can upset the client.
 If they want to avoid this, companies and organizations absolutely need to view software testing as an essential element of the software development life-cycle.
 These people should be deeply involved in every stage of the development process.